-Mangaard November 13, 2024
+Mangaard

+May 29, 2025

-Signature / Date
+Signature Date

 I have the authority to bind IWK Health.

 Dr. Krista Jangaard

 President and Chief Executive Officer IWK Health

-TWA TEGACOT

-I certify that this attestation has been approved September 24, 2024. d by the Board of Directors of IWK Health on
+I certify that this attestation has been approved May 27, 2025. by the Board of Directors of IWK Health on

-Until Jak November 13, 2024
+1/ 41 11

+Until John May 29, 2025

 Signature Date

 I have the authority to bind IWK Health.

+Chris Fowles

+Chair, Board of Directors

+IWK Health